 Created two startup adventure travel companies, one with a successful exit and one not so, and also one incredible US National Whitewater Center that definitely worked!

-He is a managing partner of Harding Howie Partners at Merrill Lynch, who advise and manage the financial affairs for a select group of entrepreneurs and privately-held business owners and their families, with special emphasis on planning for liquidity events and wealth preservation and transfer.
-He also serves on the Alumni Board at the College of Charleston and on the Parents Council at UNC Chapel Hill.
+He is a managing partner of HPL + Associates at Merrill Lynch, who advise and manage the financial affairs for a select group of entrepreneurs and privately-held business owners and their families, with special emphasis on planning for liquidity events and wealth preservation and transfer.
+He also serves on the Foundation Board at the College of Charleston.